canada-ca/PCTF-CCP/public-sector-profile/recommendation-draft/Readme.md

 3. [Comments on the Public Sector Profile Version 1.0 Consultation Draft (pdf)](./Comments%20on%20the%20Public%20Sector%20Profile%20of%20the%20PCTF%20V1.0%20Consultation%20Draft%20v0.5%20(2019-05-30)%20(Review).pdf )
 4. [PCTF Public Sector Profile Assessment Worksheet (xls)](./PCTF%20Public%20Sector%20Profile%20Assessment%20(2019-07-04).xlsx ) An unofficial version of the worksheet is hosted on [Google Docs](https://docs.google.com/spreadsheets/d/1eukZkgdwXdskUlzaKR-cU3TjacunKY1OAyIRioFUnp8/edit?usp=sharing)

-A quick recap of sequence of events leading up to this document version:
+A quick recap of sequence of events leading up to this recommendation draft:

 * In January 2019, weekly IMSC PCTF working group calls were established.
 Work-in-progress material was circulated on a regular basis.
 * On February 26th, 2019, the IMSC met in person to discuss the ongoing work of the PCTF.